AustinMusuya/personal-finance-tracker/README.md

   - Net Savings
 - ✅ Line plot visualization of income and expense over time
 - ✅ Stores data in a CSV file for easy access and portability
-- ✅ Uploads financial data to **Azure Lakehouse** for advanced analysis

 ---